ghmcadams/vscode-lintlens/README.md

 - When using the JS configuration file format, this extension currently only supports rules existing in a single exports object at the root (`module.exports.rules`).
 Additionally, the language mode must match `javascript` or `javascriptreact`.
+- Parsing js configs is somewhat limited.
+Simple exporting of a config works, as does exporting from a variable.
+Beyond that could be improved.